blbadger/blbadger.github.io/neural-networks.md

 Because our model is learning to approximate a deterministic function applied to each input, the classical view of stochastic gradient descent suggests that different subsets of our input set will give approximately the same gradient vectors for any given parameters, as the information content in each example is identical (the same rule is being applied to generate an output).
 In contrast, our idea is that we should see significant differences in the gradient vectors depending on the exact composition of our inputs, regardless of whether or not their informational content is identical w.r.t. the loss function.

-Choosing an epoch that exhibits a decrease in the cost function $J(O(\theta; a))$ (corresponding to 6 seconds into [this video](https://www.youtube.com/watch?v=KgCuK6v_MgI)) allows us to investigate the sensitivity (or lack thereof) of the model's gradients to input $a$ during the learning process.
+Choosing an epoch that exhibits a decrease in the cost function $J(O(a; \theta))$ (corresponding to 6 seconds into [this video](https://www.youtube.com/watch?v=KgCuK6v_MgI)) allows us to investigate the sensitivity (or lack thereof) of the model's gradients to input $a$ during the learning process.
 As above the gradient's projection onto $(x_1, x_2)$ is plotted but now we observe the first two bias parameters in two hidden layers.
 The model used on this page has three hidden layers, indexed from 0, and we will observe the gradient vectors on the second and third layer.

-One can readily see that for 50 different minibatches $a_1, a_2,...,a_{50} \in a$ (each of size 64) of the same training set, there are quite different (sometimes opposite) vectors of $\nabla_x J(O(\theta; a_n))$
+One can readily see that for 50 different minibatches $a_1, a_2,...,a_{50} \in a$ (each of size 64) of the same training set, there are quite different (sometimes opposite) vectors of $\nabla_x J(O(a_n; \theta))$

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_epoch10_eval.gif)

-In contrast, at the start of training the vectors of $\nabla_x J(O(\theta; a_n))$ tend to yield gradients on $x$ that are (somewhat weak) approximations of each other.
+In contrast, at the start of training the vectors of $\nabla_x J(O(a; \theta))$ tend to yield gradients on $x$ that are (somewhat weak) approximations of each other.

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_start_eval.gif)

 Regularization is the process of reducing the test error without necessarily reducing training error, and is thus important for overfitting.
 One nearly ubiquitous regularization strategy is dropout, which is where individual neurons are stochastically de-activated during training in order to force the model to learn a family of closely related functions rather than only one.
-It might be assumed that dropout prevents this difference in $\nabla_x J(O(\theta; a))$ between minibatches during training, but we see the opposite: instead, dropout leads to extremely unstable gradient vectors
+It might be assumed that dropout prevents this difference in $\nabla_x J(O(a; \theta))$ between minibatches during training, but we see the opposite: instead, dropout leads to extremely unstable gradient vectors

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_epoch10.gif)